ninjaalex888/courses/csci5622/project/assign.md

 Proposal
 ==================

-The project proposal is due October 28th.
+The project proposal is due be 23:55 October 28th.
 This one page PDF document should describe:

 * What the project is.
 You must describe the task, data, and baselines clearly.